Statism and Anarchy

-Statism and Anarchy (Государственность и анархия, Gosudarstvennost' i anarkhiia, literally "Statehood and Anarchy") was the last work by the Russian anarchist Mikhail Bakunin.
-Written in the summer of 1873, the key themes of the work are the likely impact on Europe of the Franco-Prussian war and the rise of the German Empire, Bakunin's view of the weaknesses of the Marxist position and an affirmation of anarchism.
+Statism and Anarchy (Государственность и анархия, Gosudarstvennost' i anarkhiia, literally "Statehood and Anarchy"), often subtitled The Struggle of the Two Parties in the International Working Men’s Association, was the last work by the Russian anarchist Mikhail Bakunin.
+Written in the summer of 1873, the key themes of the work are the likely impact on Europe of the Franco-Prussian War and the rise of the German Empire, Bakunin's view of the weaknesses of the Marxist position and an affirmation of anarchism.
 Statism and Anarchy was the only one of Bakunin's major anarchist works to be written in Russian and was primarily aimed at a Russian audience, with an initial print run of 1,200 copies printed in Switzerland and smuggled into Russia.

 Contents

 In the book, Bakunin posited that the state would always be an obstacle to the establishment of a classless society, as those who constituted a state, no matter their ideological orientation, would inevitably constitute a ruling class.
 He remarked that: "the people will feel no better if the stick with which they are being beaten is labelled the 'peoples stick.'...
 No State ... not even the reddest republic—can ever give the people what they really want."